STATUS: Completed Project

-A number of federal partners have already begun work on registries to establish data collection and analysis infrastructure that provides a basis for postmarked surveillance of medical devices and for development of evidence to support medical device innovation.
-The data sets, methods, and tools developed are already being used for quality benchmarking, coverage decisions, and comparative effectiveness research.
-Three such registries will be the focus of the CRN for Women’s Health Technology.
-These registries include the National Pelvic Floor Disorder (NPFD) registry, the COMPARE UF registry for fibroid treatments and the Collaborative Registry of Sterilization Therapies.
+A number of federal partners worked on registries to establish data collection and analysis infrastructure that provides a basis for postmarked surveillance of medical devices and for development of evidence to support medical device innovation.
+The data sets, methods, and tools developed are used for quality benchmarking, coverage decisions, and comparative effectiveness research.
+These three registries were the focus of the Coordinated Registry Network (CRN) for Women’s Health Technology.
+These registries include the National Pelvic Floor Disorder (NPFD) registry, the COMPARE UF registry for fibroid treatments, and the Collaborative Registry of Sterilization Therapies.

 PROJECT PURPOSE & GOALS